Position-Aware Self-Attention based Neural Sequence Labeling: Experiments

 In addition, in order to investigate the influence of our designed self-attentional context fusion layer, we also conduct ablation tests where one of the two layers (\rf Figure \ref{fig:overview}) is removed from our neural architecture each time.
 Table \ref{tabel_ablation2} shows that including either one self-attentional context fusion layer contributes to an obvious improvement over the baseline model, which verifies the effectiveness of our proposed self-attentional context fusion layer to provide the complementary context information at different levels and then enhance the prediction.

+As can be seen from Figure \ref{fig:overview}, the context encoder of proposed neural architecture consists of three parts, \ie bottom, middle and top.
+And we conduct corresponding experiment to illustrate why Bi-LSTM is placed between two self-attentional layers.
+The results are given in Table \ref{table_architecture}.
+Note that Model 4 is our final proposed architecture, and comparing Model 1 with Model 4, we can see that after removing the Bi-LSTM layer the performance decreases a lot, indicating the powerful ability of Bi-LSTM to capture sequential long-term dependencies.
+By comparing Model 2 and Model 3 with Model 4, it can be found that replacing either self-attentional layer in the architecture with Bi-LSTM will not lead to an improvement in results, further illustrating the effectiveness and rationality of the designed architecture.
+Finally, we also shows the necessity of adopting CRF instead of softmax as the decoder by comparing Model 5 and Model 4.

 The Transformer model~\cite{Vaswani2017Attention} which is based on self-attention mechanism has been proven to have strong capabilities for feature extraction.
-We also evaluate the transformer with different numbers of layers on CoNLL03 NER task, and the result is given in Table \ref{table_transformer}.
+We evaluate the transformer with different numbers of layers on CoNLL03 NER task, and the result is given in Table \ref{table_transformer}.
 In the experiment we adopt the transformer as the context encoder architecture and remain the distributed representations and tag decoder part of our model.
-Table \ref{table_transformer} shows that it yields a pretty poor performance that even worse than most of our baselines.
-We conjecture that it's because the transformer model may be sensitive to the hyper-parameters for different sequence labeling tasks, since there are lots of hyper-parameters like dimension of keys/queries/values, dimension of attention model, dimension of inner-layer, number of heads and etc.
+And we also evaluate the performance of various position modeling strategies on the Transformer architecture, in which the proposed positional bias is used to replace the absolute position encoding.
+Table \ref{table_transformer} shows that all these models yield a poor performance that even worse than most of our baselines.
+We conjecture that it's because the transformer model may be sensitive to the hyper-parameters for different sequence labeling tasks, since there are lots of hyper-parameters like dimension of keys/queries/values, dimension of attention model, dimension of inner-layer, number of heads and etc. As for the setting of this experiment, the parameters are set to $64$, $512$, $1024$ and $8$, respectively.
+However, it's obvious that changing the position modeling strategy leads to an greate improvement to the results, which further demonstrate the effectiveness of our proposed method to explore position information for sequence labeling tasks.